Are you planning a beach vacation with your toddler?

 In general, they are designed to allow for a longer time until rescue and are designed to turn unconscious swimmers to the face-up position.

-In general, are designed to help swimmers who are likely to be involved in quick rescues.
+In general, they are designed to help swimmers who are likely to be involved in quick rescues.

 The Type III Life Vests are designed to be less cumbersome and allow more mobility.